1 Language Models: What and Why

 A perfect picture of a language would require us to have access to every document that was ever written in it.
 This is clearly impossible, so we settle for using as large a dataset as we can.
 An unlabelled natural language dataset is called a corpus.

-The distinction between train time and inference time is crucial to understanding how LMs work.
+The distinction between training-time and inference-time is crucial to understanding how LMs work.1

-Train time refers to the process where the model processes the corpus and learns the characteristics of the target language.
-This step is usually very time-consuming.
-On the other hand, inference time is the stage in which the language model is used, for example in calculating a sentence’s likelihood score; Inference is usually very fast and takes place after training.
+Training-time refers to the stage where the model processes the corpus and learns the characteristics of the target language.
+This step is usually time-consuming (hours or days).
+On the other hand, inference-time is the stage in which the language model is used, for example in calculating a sentence’s likelihood score; Inference is usually fast (milliseconds or seconds) and takes place after training.
 This will be explained in more detail in Chapter 2 where we dive deep into language modeling.

 In the sections below we will have a better look at how LMs can be used in a real-world setting and what are the main types used in practice.